gnosis/dx-docs/source/mechanism.md

 ### Who holds auctioneer powers to DutchX 2.0?
 The primary aim with this deployment was to provide the [dxDAO](https://dutchx.readthedocs.io/en/latest/dxDAO.html) with the auctioneer powers of the DutchX.
 The following parameters may be modified by successful proposal in the dxDAO.

-### Some more details to the auctioneer powers:
+### Some more details on the auctioneer powers:
 #### De- & whitelisting of tokens that generate Magnolia
-Whitelisted tokens - if traded in a whitelisted pair - generate Magnolia, which can be used to reduce liquditiy contribution.
+Whitelisted tokens - if they aretraded in a whitelisted pair - generate Magnolia, which can be used to reduce liquditiy contribution.
 Read above about [Magnolia](https://dutchx.readthedocs.io/en/latest/mechanism.html#magnolia), [Whitelist](https://dutchx.readthedocs.io/en/latest/mechanism.html#whitelist) and [Liquidity contribution](https://dutchx.readthedocs.io/en/latest/mechanism.html#liquidity-contribution).<br/>
-- Whitelisting (and de-whitelisting) can happen by token individually or by entire lists
+- Whitelisting (and de-whitelisting) can happen for each token individually or for an entire list of tokens
 - It is not necessary that the token is either listed for trading or actively traded
 - The auctioneer calls the function *updateApprovalOfToken* on the DutchExchangeProxy contract which is implemented in the [Token Whitelist contract](https://github.com/gnosis/dx-contracts/blob/master/contracts/base/TokenWhitelist.sol#L28)
 - There is no time lag to the execution of this function
 - It applies immediately and is effective upon users *claiming* their tokens of whitelisted tokens (if traded in a whitelisted pair), also if the auction had finished prior to triggering this function

 #### Changing the threshold to start auctions
-Once this defined sellVolume (deposit) threshold is reached by both opposite auctions (each), and the prior auctions have finished, the new auctions will commence.
+Once this defined sellVolume (deposit) threshold is reached by both opposite auctions (each), and the prior auctions have finished, the new auctions commences.
 - The auctioneer calls the function *updateThresholdNewAuction* of the [Master Contract](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchange.sol) (via the [Proxy](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchangeProxy.sol)
 - At the time of writing, this value is set at USD1000 (in uint USD)
 - There is no time lag to calling this function